Do I have to use my Estate Agents, in-house Mortgage Advisor in Leeds?

 Go and see a Mortgage Broker in Leeds that’s not connected to the Estate Agent and ask for an Agreement in Principle.
 You can then provide this document to the Estate Agent to prove you are in a proceed able position.
 You will also be asked to evidence your deposit and ID.

-A good local Mortgage Broker in Leeds will guide you through the full process of buying a home and give you open and Honest Mortgage Advice in Leeds.
+A good Mortgage Broker in Leeds like us will guide you through the full process of buying a home and give you open and Honest Mortgage Advice in Leeds.
 Take up and offer of a free mortgage consultation and find an Advisor in Leeds you like and trust.